kredati/cin2999f19/syllabus.md

 * [On proposals](./on_proposals.md)

 Homework due:
-* Rough draft of one exam preface & list, in consultation with your supervisor.
 * Rough sketch of/elevator pitch for a dissertation project.
 * Continue work on revisions.

 #### Week 12, December 3: Applying and presenting
-No reading due, although do revisit Booth, “Communicating Evidence Visually”
+* No reading for proseminar; work on your papers & exam lists.

+Possible in-class visit:
+* Final, pending in-class visit: Alberto Zambenedetti (to be confirmed)

 Homework due:
-* Slide deck.
+* Rough draft of one exam preface & list, in consultation with your supervisor.
 * Conference proposal abstract.
-* Peer review of revision-in-progress papers.

 #### During finals period: a conference
 Mini-conference to be scheduled during finals period. _To be semi-public (CSI community invited) or not, according to consensus._